Options for High Availability

-- Using Active-Standby Databases
+Using Active Standby Databases

 The physical standby database is a copy of the primary database and is kept in sync with the primary database.
 With Oracle Database 11g, the standby database can also be an active database, which remains open for reading while the database is still being synchronized with the primary.
 This is the Active Data Guard option.

 A third standby database option is a snapshot database configuration.
-The standby database can be converted to a read-write snapshot.
+This standby database can be converted to a read-write snapshot.
 It continues to receive the redo information from the primary database but does not apply the changes until converted back to being only a standby database.
 While in read-write mode, the snapshot standby database can be used to test various changes, such as new application rollout, patches, or data changes.
-Then the snapshot is set back to before the changes were made, and the redo log will be applied.
+Then, the snapshot is set back to before the changes were made, and the redo log will be applied.
 Having a copy of the production database for testing like this is extremely valuable for successful rollouts of changes.

 With this setup, the disaster recovery plan is very simple: connect to the standby database and make it the primary database.
 The copies of the databases can also be used to offload work such as backups and read-only reporting.
-This takes advantage of the standby database, which would otherwise sit idle unless the primary database failed.
+This takes advantage of the standby database, which would otherwise sit idle unless the primary database fails.

 Setting Up a Standby Database

 An existing database can be configured to have a standby database.
 The first step is to install the Oracle software on the standby server.
 The database already exists on the primary server.
-The primary database will need some configuration with standby logs and parameters.
+The primary database will need some configuration with the standby logs and parameters.
 Connections to the secondary database can be set up and then using RMAN, the initial copy of the database can be set up on the standby server.

 In summary, the basic steps are as follows:

-- Install the software on the standby server.
+- Install the software on the standby server

-- Configure the parameters on the primary server.
+- Configure the parameters on the primary server

-- Make the connections by updating tnsnames.ora and listener.
+- Make the connections by updating tnsnames.ora and listener

-- Use RMAN to copy the database.
+- Use RMAN to copy the database

-5.4 ASM in a RAC Environment
+ASM in the RAC Environment

-- Managing ASM Disk Groups
+Managing ASM Disk Groups